kelvinmeyer/time-tracker-server/README.md

 # Time Tracker Server
 This is the server component of my time tracking application.
+The server is written in nodejs with expressjs as the endpoint resolution component.
 Interacting with this server is done through accessing exposed endpoints over http.

 ## Installation